If I could only have one sauce for the rest of my life, the answer would be basil pesto sauce. Hands down!

 Storing pesto sauce in the freezer

 If you’re like me, you’ve got fresh herbs growing out the wazoo in the summer.
-My basil plant grows so high and full that I end up making batches of pesto sauce and stockpiling them in the freezer.
+My basil plant grows so high that I end up making big batches of pesto sauce and stockpiling them in the freezer.

 For more pesto recipes, try these: